mrrlab/godon/README.md

 (see [the manuscript](https://dx.doi.org/10.1101/174839)).
 There are three models which support rate variation: branch-site (model `BSG`), M8 (model `M8`) and M0 (model `M0`).
-You need to specify the number of discrete categories, otherwise there will be no rate variation in the model.
+You need to specify the number of discrete categories.
+Otherwise, there will be no rate variation in the model.
 Use `--ncat-site-gamma` or `--ncat-codon-gamma` for [site rate variation](https://dx.doi.org/10.1093/molbev/msr162) and [codon rate variation](https://dx.doi.org/10.1101/174839)